Skip to navigationSkip to main contentSkip to footer

 Outline Planning Application

-After an 18-month long programme of planning, design and engagement on plans for East Hemel, The Crown Estate will shortly submit an Outline Planning Application (OPA) to St Albans City & District Council and Dacorum Borough Council.
+After an 18-month long programme of planning, design and engagement on plans for East Hemel, The Crown Estate has submitted an Outline Planning Application (OPA) to St Albans City & District Council and Dacorum Borough Council.

 The purpose of an OPA is to determine whether a development is acceptable ‘in principle’ before more detailed plans are agreed.
 OPAs are often used on large, strategic sites like East Hemel for the purpose of fixing the key elements of the proposals (known as ‘parameters’), including the scale of development as well as the location of different uses across the site and how key infrastructure required to support the new development is to be delivered (through a legal ‘Section 106’ agreement).
 The OPA will also demonstrate how the proposals align with local plan requirements.

-The Crown Estate will be submitting a wide range of supporting documents as part of the OPA which summarise the comprehensive technical work that has been undertaken and how that has informed our proposals.
+The Crown Estate has submitted a wide range of supporting documents as part of the OPA which summarise the comprehensive technical work that has been undertaken and how that has informed our proposals.
 These range from environmental and transport assessments to waste management plans, Design and Access Statement and the Statement of Community Involvement.

 The OPA will be determined by planning committee.
 Subject to the OPA being approved, we will then seek planning consent for further details, including ‘Reserved Matters’ applications, which will include detailed designs for the layout, buildings, landscape, open space and infrastructure in each part of the site.